croaky/laptop/blog/articles/create-postgres-indexes-concurrently.md

 By default,
 Postgres `CREATE INDEX` locks writes (but not reads) to a table.
-That can result in unacceptable downtime during a production deploy.
+That can be unacceptable during a production deploy.
 On a large table, indexing can take hours.

 Postgres has a [`CONCURRENTLY` option for `CREATE INDEX`][con]